 A second study at the Stanford University School of Medicine found that listening to short symphonies engages parts of the brain involved with paying attention and memory.
 Interestingly, your brain benefits most from the short breaks between music, so try to listen to a playlist or radio station on your favorite streaming app to build your attention span.

 6. Practice Meditation

-Meditation doesn’t only benefit your mental health, but it also helps you learn how to increase attention span.
+doesn’t only benefit your mental health, but it also does wonders in how to increase attention span.
 As you meditate on something, you’re training your focus, and, over time, it will expand.
 Think of meditation like weight training for your brain.
 The more you do, the more you’ll be able to focus!

 One study showed that while healthy practices like a nutritious diet may help improve focus, meditation has even more power to increase attention span.
 In the study, students at the University of California-Santa Barbara who practiced mindfulness and meditation for just 10 to 20 minutes, four times a week, ended up scoring higher on memory tests and activities requiring attention.

 If you’re not used to meditation, try downloading an app like Headspace or Calm to build meditation and brain exercise into your routine.
 Just make sure to keep your phone out of sight when you’re working.